GearJP2/NTCIR-test/metadata_and_chunking_workplan.md

 1. Select heart-rate samples overlapping each event.
 2. Select valid gaze fixations overlapping each event.
-3. Select thermal images inside the interval or tolerance.
+3. Select thermal images inside the interval or tolerance, only as optional evidence.
 4. Attach overlapping transcript spans.
 5. Calculate event-level features and coverage.